grafbase/grafbase/gateway/helm/README.md

 2. Commit the changes

-3. Create a new tag with the version number: "gateway-helm-v0.X.Y"

-    Replace `0.X.Y` with the new version number.

-4. The GitHub Actions workflow will automatically package and push the Helm chart to the GitHub Container Registry.
+3. Run [this workflow](https://github.com/grafbase/grafbase/actions/workflows/build-gateway-chart.yml) to publish the Helm chart to the GitHub Container Registry.

 ### Manual